Arya-Fgmain/Onitama/README.md

 * Displaying a player's hand so that they can pick their next move.
 * Printing the game grid in forward & reverse order.

+**ONT_Main**
+Makes use of ONT and Displayer to run the main game loop

+**Check it Out!**
+Download the .java files.
+Make sure you have both Java and the Java Development Kit (JDK) installed.
+In your terminal, run the command 'javac \*.java'
+to compile all the .java files.
+Then run 'java ONT_Main.java' to play the game.
+:100: Enjoy!!! :tada: